matteogiorgi/qint/README.md

 # Quantitative interviews
-This repo collects material for quant interviews.
-Everything is always a work in progress, do not expect anything fancy.
+This repo is a working-in-progress collection for quant interviews, do not expect anything fancy.